jamescommons/rowhammer/README.md

 The `clflush` instruction is necessary because if the CPU notices that a program is accessing the same memory over and over again, it's just going to store that data in one of its caches to improve performance.
-The `clflush` instruction tells the CPU to dump the cached data associated with address $X$.
-This guarantees that we are always reading from the vulnerable DRAM chip.
+The `clflush` instruction tells the CPU to dump the cached data associated with address X. This guarantees that we are always reading from the vulnerable DRAM chip.

 Unfortunately, the process is not quite this easy.
 In order to increase performance, the memory controller won't transfer data from a row buffer back into row unless another row in